secondary-jcav/ba-cafe-page-playwright/README.md

 # Product List Sorting Feature - Automated Tests

 This project contains automated tests for the Product List Sorting feature using Playwright.
-The tests cover scenarios such as default sorting, sorting options, ascending/descending order, and more.
+TC covered are A-Z sorting and recovery from a 500 response from the backend while sorting.

 ## Prerequisites

 Ensure you have Node.js version 18 or higher installed.
-You can download it from [Node.js official website](https://nodejs.org/).

 ## Setup